techapj/arch-heavy-dotfiles/README.md

 This will:

 1. create symbolic links;
-2. install the required system-wide ruby gems;
+2. install the required system-wide ruby gems and npm packages;
 4. install our beautiful fonts;
 5. install vim plugins.

 The bootstrap script is idempotent and you can run it again to update symbolic links and vim plugins.
-You may need to run it as root, if `gem` and `pip2` require it (but make sure to properly set `HOME` and `DOTFILES` or it'll be installed to the root directory.)
+If `gem` and `npm` require root, pass `--sudo` to the boostrap script: do **not** run it with sudo!

 Afterward, it's recommended that you `ag` for the following values and replace them as necessary: